How to embed a PowerPoint in another PowerPoint presentation

 What are the drawbacks of using PowerPoint?

-The embedded presentation opens up in a full screen mode and covers up the slide it’s on and the entire screen.
+The embedded presentation opens up in full-screen mode and covers up the slide it’s on and the entire screen.

 You have to click on the presentation thumbnail in order to start playing it within the other one.

 As you can see, the iSpring method is much simpler and has no drawbacks.
 So check out iSpring Pro if you want to do it the easy way.